xuankimtran/docs-1/pages/katalon-studio/docs/install-RE.md

 ## KRE Licensing

-You need a valid RE license to use this add-on.
+You need a valid KRE license to use this add-on.
 KRE license can be a node-locked or floating license.
-Learn more about [KRE License](https://docs.katalon.com/katalon-studio/docs/license.html#katalon-runtime-engine).
+Learn more about [KRE Licenses](https://docs.katalon.com/katalon-studio/docs/license.html#katalon-runtime-engine).

 To activate KRE license, see [Activate Katalon Runtime Engine license](https://docs.katalon.com/katalon-studio/docs/active-KRE.html)